Drive change by writing structured proposal documents

 Alternative solutions (optional): What other solutions would also alleviate this pain point?
 How do they compare to the proposed solution?
 Do they meet the solution constraints listed above?

-Consider writing this document on a platform that supports real-time updates, and has fine-grained commenting functionality, such as Google Docs or Notion.
+Write this document on a platform that supports collaboration, and has fine-grained commenting functionality, such as Google Docs or Notion.
 While other approaches work (e.g. sending Word documents and updates to them over email), they have a long and cumbersome feedback loop, which decreases participation.
+A collaborative platform tightens the feedback loop, and increases participation.
+Increased participation means more information is shared, and thus increases the quality of the decisions.

 Ensure that there is only one person responsible for writing and maintaining this document.
 All suggested changes to the document should go through this person.